 An ARMS agent for Java V2.7.1.2 or later that was released after September 24, 2021 is installed.

 The memory snapshot feature is developed based on the built-in heap dumps of JVMs (jmap -dump:all).
 Heap dumps may require additional memory and trigger safe points and GCs that may suspend all non-JVM threads.
-As a result, applications are suspended, which cannot be interfered.
-Therefore, assess related risks before using this feature in the production environment.
+As a result, applications are suspended, and this suspension cannot be interrupted.
+Therefore, it is essential to carefully evaluate the associated risks before enabling this feature in a production environment.

-The memory snapshot feature has the following dependency limitations on your application:
+The memory snapshot feature is subject to the following dependency limitations:

 ARMS agent V2.7.3.5 and earlier do not support JRE, Java 11, or Alpine Linux, and depend on the JAVA_HOME environment variable and the JAVA_HOME/lib/tools.jar file.

-ARMS agent V2.8.3 and later support JRE, Java 8, Java 11, and Alpine Linux, and depend on the JAVA_HOME environment variable and Java commands.
+ARMS agent V2.8.3 to V3.2.8 support JRE, Java 8, Java 11, and Alpine Linux, and depend on the JAVA_HOME environment variable and Java commands.
 You must add

 $JAVA_HOME/bin

-to the PATH environment variable.In ARMS agent V3.2.9 and later, the memory snapshot feature is optimized greatly.
+to the PATH environment variable.In ARMS agent V3.2.9 and later, the memory snapshot feature is greatly optimized.
 You do not need to add

 $JAVA_HOME/bin

 to the PATH environment variable.
-Therefore, you are recommended to upgrade your ARMS agent to these versions.
-For more information about the upgrade, see Upgrade the ARMS agent.
+Therefore, we recommend that you upgrade your ARMS agent to these versions.
+For more information about the upgrade, see Update the ARMS agent.

-If the VPC network where the application is deployed is configured with a limit on the number of Object Storage Service (OSS) buckets that can accessed, you must add the bucket that stores the memory snapshots to the corresponding policy.
+If the VPC network where the application is deployed is configured with a limit on the number of Object Storage Service (OSS) buckets that can be accessed, you must add the bucket that stores the memory snapshots to the corresponding policy.
 Format of the bucket: arms-heapdump-<regionId>.
 Replace <regionId> with the ID of the region.
-If your application is deployed in the China (Hangzhou) region, the bucket name is arms-heapdump-cn-hangzhou.
+For example, if your application is deployed in the China (Hangzhou) region, the bucket name is arms-heapdump-cn-hangzhou.

 NoteThe memory snapshot feature uploads the snapshot data collected by application instances to the specified OSS bucket for storage and processing.
 If you do not specify the OSS bucket in your policy, the data cannot be collected as expected.